NOAA-GFDL/fre-workflows/README.md

 # to start a particular task
 - cylc trigger postprocessing//<CYCLE-POINT>/<task-name>
 ```

+# Graphing task dependencies
+It's often helpful to visually see the task dependencies, and Cylc provides excellent graphing capability.
+A introduction is on the Cylc webpage (https://cylc.github.io/cylc-doc/8.0b3/html/tutorial/scheduling/graphing.html)

+To see all the currently configured date (cycle point) range,

+    cylc graph .

+If you have trouble displaying the graphs through your X11 forwarding,
+try saving the png file to disk and then viewing from the workstation:

+    cylc graph . -o ~/cylc-graph.png
+    display ~/cylc-graph.png

+You may be overwhelmed by the task graph, especially a large range of dates or many history files.
+Reducing the time range is an option; e.g. to show just one segment,

+    cylc graph .
+1979 1979

+Aside from reducing the time range, limiting the task parameters (history files and pp component lists) is a good approach.
+If you are only interested in graphing, simply edit the `flow.cylc` to replace the task paramaters with one each (any name will do).
+This won't run, but will make an easier graph to read.
+For example, change this (line 25ish):

+    regrid =        {{ "regrid-xy" | form_task_parameters('temporal', PP_COMPONENTS) }}
+    regrid_static = {{ "regrid-xy" | form_task_parameters('static', PP_COMPONENTS) }}
+    native =        {{ "native" | form_task_parameters('temporal', PP_COMPONENTS) }}
+    native_static = {{ "native" | form_task_parameters('static', PP_COMPONENTS) }}
+    component  =    {{ PP_COMPONENTS | replace(' ', ', ') }}

+to

+    regrid =        regrid-history-file
+    regrid_static = regrid-static-history-file
+    native =        native-history-file
+    native_static = native-static-history-file
+    component  =    one-component

+and then rerun the `cylc graph`

 # Many more useful Cylc commands
 - cylc help all